almonds0166/608-final-project/README.md

 ![(thumbnail of video demonstration)](https://i.imgur.com/kGdH17G.png "Click for a demonstration video")

-The image above links to a video demonstration.
-Beat Revolution is a combination between [Beat Saber](https://en.wikipedia.org/wiki/Beat_Saber) and [Dance Dance Revolution](https://en.wikipedia.org/wiki/Dance_Dance_Revolution), made on the [ESP32](https://en.wikipedia.org/wiki/ESP32) microcontroller with an MP3 module & SD card and two IMUs.
-Look at the documentation in `site_report/` for more robust documentation, or contact the owner of this repo for questions not answered there.
-(The documentation uses [Markdeep](https://casual-effects.com/markdeep/) and, in the future, may be hosted somewhere.)
+The image above links to a video demonstration. **Beat Revolution** is a combination between [Beat Saber](https://en.wikipedia.org/wiki/Beat_Saber) and [Dance Dance Revolution](https://en.wikipedia.org/wiki/Dance_Dance_Revolution), made on the [ESP32](https://en.wikipedia.org/wiki/ESP32) microcontroller with an MP3 module & SD card and two IMUs.
+[Look at the documentation in `site_report/`](https://koto.mit.edu/br/docs/) for more robust documentation, or contact the owner of this repo for questions not answered there.
+(The documentation uses [Markdeep](https://casual-effects.com/markdeep/).)

 ### Overview